dev-bootcamp-2019/final-project-DavidMinarsch/README.md

 ## Deployment to IPFS

-1. Start an ipfs node
+1. Start an ipfs node (download it [here](https://docs.ipfs.io/introduction/install/) if you don't have it already)
 ```
 ipfs daemon
 ```